wonrzrzeczny/RaytracingTest/README.md

 TODO list
 ---------
 - meshes
-- shading and more materials
+- more realistic lighting and more materials
 - calculating stuff on GPU (and other optimisations)